 - NetSuite and Abvius: positioning and philosophy

-- Grant and donor management
+- European donor compliance and donor relationships

 - Donor reporting